Comparisons12 min read

 What Wrike Actually Does Well

-Wrike's interface went through a major redesign under its "Lightspeed" platform, and the results are real.
-It's genuinely cleaner now — less of that old cluttered sidebar energy that used to make onboarding feel like defusing a bomb.
-You get multiple project views right out of the box: list, board, Gantt, table, and a workload view that's surprisingly powerful for resource planning.
+Wrike's interface underwent a major redesign under its "Lightspeed" platform, and the results are noticeable.
+It's genuinely cleaner now — less of that old cluttered sidebar energy that made onboarding feel exhausting.
+You get multiple project views right out of the box: list, board, Gantt, table, and a workload view that's surprisingly effective for resource planning.

-The automation engine is where Wrike earns its enterprise stripes.
+The automation engine is where Wrike earns serious credibility at enterprise level.
 You can build multi-step workflows triggered by status changes, date conditions, assignee changes, or custom field values.
-One automation can chain into another, which means you can automate handoffs between departments without a single Zapier connection.
+One automation can chain into another, which means you can automate handoffs between departments without touching Zapier.
 We're talking about genuinely replacing 3-4 hours of weekly manual coordination work for busy project managers.

-The AI layer (Wrike Lightspeed AI) as of 2026 includes smart task suggestions, auto-generated project summaries, risk detection, and an AI assistant that can draft project briefs from a simple prompt.
-Fun fact: the risk detection feature alone has saved more than a few PMs from walking into executive reviews with blind spots they didn't know they had.
-It's genuinely useful, not just a marketing checkbox.
+The AI layer (Wrike Lightspeed AI) as of 2026 includes smart task suggestions, auto-generated project summaries, risk detection, and an AI assistant that drafts project briefs from a simple prompt.
+What caught me off guard was how the risk detection feature alone has saved more than a few PMs from walking into executive reviews with blind spots.
+It's genuinely useful, not just checking a marketing box.

 Wrike Pricing